golemfactory/yagna-docs/payments/layer-2-payments.md

 ## Enter layer 2

-Last year's [migration of our token to a new, ERC-20-compliant contract](https://glm.golem.network/) enables us to not only leverage decentralized exchanges and other DeFi platforms on Ethereum but most importantly, makes it possible to utilize a variety of Layer 2 solutions popping up within the Ethereum ecosystem.
+Last year's [migration of our token to a new, ERC-20-compliant contract](https://glm.golem.network/) enabled us to not only leverage decentralized exchanges and other DeFi platforms on Ethereum but most importantly, made it possible to utilize a variety of Layer 2 solutions popping up within the Ethereum ecosystem.

-The common feature of all the platforms gathered under the "Layer 2" umbrella is that they move most of the transactions to their own side chain which maintains connection with the base Ethereum chain one way or another.
+The common feature of all the platforms gathered under the "Layer 2" umbrella is that they move most of the transactions to their own side chains while maintaining a varying degree of syncrhonization with the base Ethereum chain.

 Because what makes Ethereum mainnet so expensive is mostly its globally-distributed, proof-of-work-based consensus mechanism, layer 2 solutions implement their own ways to ensure integrity of their side chains.
 The net effect is that cost of a singular transaction is reduced, sometimes by several orders of magnitude.
 The usual tradeoff is some level of centralization which, arguably, reduces the trustless-ness and thus, to smaller or larger extent, also the security of users' funds.